arianacerreta/IDGW-bioinformatics-pipeline/README.md

 ### Run demultiplex code on the server
 1. Download [GTseq_BarcodeSplit_KML.py](https://github.com/kiralong/gtseq_ref_align/tree/main/Main_pipeline) from Kira Long's [gtseq_ref_align](https://github.com/kiralong/gtseq_ref_align/tree/main) pipeline.
 This code was modified by Kira based on [Nate Campbell's demultiplexing script](https://github.com/GTseq/GTseek_utils/blob/Main/GTseq_BarcodeSplit_MP.py)
 2. Read the details on Kira's page for further information.
 I have provided [queue_demultiplex.sh](utility_files/queue_demultiplex.sh) file for you to download and edit, but you could also copy the example code from Kira's page.
-3. Place both the GTseq_BarcodeSplit_KML.py and queue_demultiplex.sh in your scripts directory on the server.
+3. Place both the `GTseq_BarcodeSplit_KML.py` and `queue_demultiplex.sh` in your scripts directory on the server.
 4. For the first time you are using the script, you will need to alter the permissions on the file:

     - In your scripts directory run: ```chmod 755 GTseq_BarcodeSplit.KML.py``` and ```chmod 755 queue_demultiplex.sh```

-5. Beyond that, I would recommend that you don't edit GTseq_BarcodeSplit_KML.py unless you know what you are doing.
+5. Beyond that, I would recommend that you don't edit `GTseq_BarcodeSplit_KML.py` unless you know what you are doing.
 Look for updates on Kira's github.
 6. Copy over the demultiplex.csv to an appropriate folder on your server account.
 7. Make an output directory called individual_fastqs (or something similar)
-8. Edit queue_demultiplex.sh:
+8. Edit `queue_demultiplex.sh`:

    ```nano queue_demultiplex.sh```